• Skip to main content

 Why Is Matcha So Healthy?

 When drinking regular tea, only the essence is consumed, while the actual leaves are discarded.
 Matcha is a powder made from whole leaves, so the leaves themselves are consumed, concentrating the health benefits of the tea.
-For more on the specific benefits of matcha, here is a great page that details them all and even includes the nutritional information for 1g of green tea powder.
+For more on the specific benefits of matcha, here is a great page that details all the health benefits and even includes the nutritional information for 100g of green tea powder.

 One concern I’ve heard quite a bit recently is fear over possible contamination from the nuclear disaster at the Fukushima plant in Japan.
 Because the whole leaves are consumed, not just the essence as with steeped teas, even trace amounts of radiation could have a negative effect on our health.